JanneMattila/www/docs/_posts/2024/02/2024-02-05-app-service-and-weird-behavior.markdown

 tags: azure aspnet appservice cms
 ---
 I was troubleshooting incident over a year ago with Azure App Service.
-Customer was running a Content Management System (CMS) on the App Service and it started randomly do something really weird.
+Customer was running a Content Management System (CMS) on the App Service, and it started randomly doing something weird.
 Before this weird behavior, it has been running fine for years.

 When troubleshooting, I made all the usual questions:

 - Has something changed recently?
-- Have you deployed new version of the application?
+- Have you deployed a new version of the application?
 - Have you changed some configurations or settings?

 Nothing had really changed so we had to dig deeper.

 But as many times before, when applications have been running for a long time, you might end up having more and more data in your system.
-This can happen with databases and they start to become slower over time.
+This can happen with databases, and they start to become slower over time.
-You might be able to fix the situation with adding missing indexes but sometimes you need to study quite much more why performance decreases over time.
+You might be able to fix the situation by adding missing indexes but sometimes you need to study quite a lot more why performance decreases over time.

-In this particular case the problem wasn't database.
+In this case the problem wasn't the database.
 App Service ended up doing restarts and we didn't quite understand why.
 At first glance platform metrics or logs weren't indicating anything special to us.